I'm a mortgage prisoner – what can I do?

 It makes me depressed – I feel I have let my family down immensely – self-loathing and days of complete darkness.
 I have been on and off medication for 10 years.
 Being a mortgage prisoner has taken away so much of my inner being...
 I am not the person I was – I am beat.

 MoneySavingExpert.com believes mortgage prisoners deserve better.
-That's why we have been campaigning to help the estimated 250,000 mortgage prisoners for the past six years.
+That's why we have been campaigning to help the estimated up to 200,000 mortgage prisoners for the past six years.

 In the early days, MSE founder Martin Lewis was one of the only public figures fighting for justice.
 In 2015 he met key figures in the EU, the Treasury and the Financial Conduct Authority (FCA) – the organisations responsible for UK mortgage regulations – to convince them that this was indeed a problem.